jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 8.
 File - Creates a file called \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) which contains the text "Holberton School" followed by a newline.

 Script 9.
 Duplicate Last Line - Duplicates the last line of the file iacta.

+Script 10.
+No More JS - Deletes all regular files, excluding directories, with a .js extension that are present in the cwd and all its subdirectories.